fanyang255/EFTu_protein_variance/README.md

 - Pseudomonas
 - Ralstonia
 - Rhizobium
-- Serratia and
+- Serratia
 - Xanthomonas

 ### Preprocessed

 Fasta files above were preprocessed by filtering accessions that contains explicit bacterial genus name and species name, and full-length EF-Tu protein.
-The filtered sequences from each genus were combined into one fasta file that contain 32,889 protein sequences.
+The filtered sequences from each genus were combined into one fasta file that contains 32,889 protein sequences.

 ### Aligned

-The cleaned EF-Tu sequence above aligned with multiple sequence alignment tool MAFFT (https://mafft.cbrc.jp/alignment/server/index.html).
+The cleaned EF-Tu sequences above were aligned with multiple sequence alignment tool MAFFT (https://mafft.cbrc.jp/alignment/server/index.html).
 The output file was download and used to determine EF-Tu amino acid variance at each position.